google/WebFundamentals/src/content/en/android/trusted-web-activity/whats-new/index.md

 ## Updates to the Quality Criteria
-Chrome 86 introduced changes to the Trusted Web Activity Quality Criteria, which are explained in full in this [blogpost][7].
+Chrome 86 introduced changes to the Trusted Web Activity Quality Criteria, which are explained in full in [Changes to quality criteria for PWAs using Trusted Web Activity][7].

 A quick summary is that you should ensure your applications handle the following scenarios to prevent them from crashing:

  - Failure to verify digital asset links at application launch
  - Failure to return HTTP 200 for an offline network resource request
- - An HTTP 404 or 5xx error in the application.
+ - Return of an HTTP 404 or 5xx error in the application.

 Besides ensuring that the application passes the [Digital Asset Links validation][8], the remaining scenarios can be handled by a service worker: